NikkiWordsmith/NikkiWordsmith/README.md

 - 👋 Hi, I’m @NikkiWordsmith
 - 👀 I’m interested in building my online shop.
-- 🌱 I’m currently learning WP and Woo Commerce (know v little computer languages but willing to learn)
+- 🌱 I’m currently learning WP and Woo Commerce (know a tiny amount of .html & .CSS, willing to learn more always)
 - 💞️ I’m looking to collaborate on very simple projects.
 - 📫 How to reach me hello@nikkiwordsmith.com
 - 😄 Pronouns: She/Her/Hers